Submissions are now closed!

 Roundtable Session (group submission)

 Roundtable sessions provide an opportunity for coordinated interaction and exchange organized by a group or team of researchers/scholars seeking an in-depth discussion on, for example, a joint-research project or collaborative work.
 Proposals for these 75-minute sessions are submitted by a group of presenters (at least three, no maximum) who designate their own chair and/or discussant(s).
-Audio-visual equipment is not provided for roundtable sessions.
+Audio-visual equipment is not provided for roundtable sessions; however, presenters may display information from their own tablet or computer.
+Please note that multiple roundtable presentations may be scheduled together in a large shared conference room.

 Roundtable (group) Submission Requirements:

-• Each presenter must submit an individual or co-authored original abstract that is presented in a narrative form (i.e., presentation slides, and/or summary charts/tables/bullet points are not accepted).
+- Each individual presentation must also submit an abstract, presented in a narrative form (i.e., presentation slides, and/or summary charts/tables/bullet points are not accepted), with a maximum word count of 500 words.

 For full details on how to upload your submission, view the Roundtable Session Instructions.